 Scientific evidence that e-cigarettes can help people quit smoking has only recently started to appear.
 Many people are using them to help stop smoking, but the devices have not yet been regulated in the same way as products like nicotine patches.
 Other people use them as a way to carry on smoking while avoiding cigarette smoke.

 The EU is updating the Tobacco Products Directive so that electronic cigarettes below a certain nicotine threshold can be sold with health warnings.
 Above this nicotine threshold, e-cigarettes will have to be authorised as medicinal products.

 E-cigarettes are easily bought in the UK, in shops and online.

-The government is planning to make the sale of e-cigarettes illegal to under-18s.
-The same legislation will make it illegal for adults to buy electronic cigarettes and normal cigarettes for children.
+The sale of e-cigarettes is illegal to under-18s.
+The same legislation makes it illegal for adults to buy electronic cigarettes for children.

 An e-cigarette contains three components: a battery, an atomiser and a cartridge containing nicotine suspended in propylene glycol and water.
 When the user sucks on the e-cigarette, the liquid in the cartridge is heated so that some of it evaporates.
 This vapour delivers nicotine into the user's lungs.

 There is no smoke, but some nicotine vapour is released into the surrounding air as the user exhales.